 sierra nevada

 photography .
-Rolling up Highway 395 and pausing at the Lone Pine Golf Course, this is the Lone Pine Peak at 12,942’ with the famous Mt Whitney to the right and in the distance, at some 14,505’.
+Rolling up Highway 395 and pausing at the Lone Pine Golf Course.
+This is the Lone Pine Peak at 12,942’ with the famous Mt Whitney to the right and in the distance, at some 14,505’.

 My trusted stead, creekside at Aspen Camp .
 The 2012 Triumph Bonneville, with some 32,000 miles on her.
-From a thousand mile loops into Baja, to the ultimate town bike for my hometown of Santa Barbara, to this incredible adventure into the Sierra Nevada Mountains with inspired stops at the Lee Vining Mobile Station, Aspen Campground, the Tioga Pass, Yosemite National Park, South Lake Tahoe, Bridgeport and Mammoth Lakes.
+From a thousand mile loops into Baja, to the ultimate town bike for my hometown of Santa Barbara, to this incredible adventure into the Sierra Nevada Mountains with inspired stops at the Lee Vining Mobile Station, Aspen Campground, Tioga Pass, Yosemite National Park, South Lake Tahoe, Bridgeport and Mammoth Lakes.
 Another spectacular ride with complete confidence in the classic form and function of Triumph!

 Setting up my tent next to the wonderful energy of Aspen Camp.